 - It helps to reduce inefficiencies.
-By monitoring the time spent on each task, the project manager can identify areas where developers are spending more time than anticipated.
+By monitoring the time spent on each task, the project manager can measure the productivity of the development team and identify areas where they are spending more time than anticipated.
 This information can help investigate the underlying causes and take corrective actions.
 By doing this, it also helps to increase your business efficiency.

 - Time tracking data can be used to communicate progress and manage customer expectations because it provides accurate updates on the status of the project and any deviations from the original estimates.
 When customers have visibility into the actual time spent on different tasks, they can better understand the complexities involved and make informed decisions or adjustments to the project scope or timeline.
 There’s more transparency and trust in the relationship organization/client because of the information time tracking gives everyone.

 - This data is also very valuable for the workers’ performance evaluation.
 In a software development time project, comparing estimated and actual time spent on tasks gives the project manager important information for performance evaluations, identifying areas for improvement, and implementing strategies to increase productivity and meet deadlines more effectively.

 Accurate time estimation is crucial for successful software development projects.
 Even if it’s not an exact science, following a systematic approach and considering various factors can help project managers make more informed estimations.

 The process involves defining the project scope, breaking down tasks, gathering information, considering task dependencies, choosing estimation methods, involving the team, assessing team abilities, incorporating buffer time for risks, and continuously adjusting and monitoring the estimates.